FloreauLuca/floreauluca.github.io/aer_racers/blogpost_physx.md

 The first module is PxFoundation allowing the initialization of the other modules.

-Then we initialized PxPvd which allowed us to use PhysX Visual Debugger.
+Then I initialized PxPvd which allowed us to use PhysX Visual Debugger.
 It is a tool allowing us to visualize the physical elements in real-time.
 It was particularly useful to check that the elements displayed correspond to the simulated physical elements.

 <img src="data/physx_visual_debug.gif" width="300" alt="PhysX Visual Debugger">